Buildings Services Tutor - Logo

 Some of the links on my blog are affiliate links.
 This means that if you click on the link and buy the item, I will receive a commission at no extra cost to you.
 My opinion remains unaffected.

-The head of a heating pump is not as easily explained in one sentence as you might think – or maybe it is?
+The pump head of a circulator pump is not as easily explained in one sentence as you might think – or maybe it is?
 Here is a definition attempt from Wikipedia:

 “In fluid dynamics, Total Dynamic Head (TDH) is the total equivalent height that a fluid is to be pumped, taking into account friction losses in the pipe.”
 Total dynamic head – Wikipedia